I tried running squashmigrations, but the resulting migration file had errors when I tried to run it on a clean DB.

 I heard a lot about how wonderful git is because you can have local commits that aren't pushed.
 This feature didn't seem that great until I used it, and I still worry a little about code being lost because it wasn't pushed.
 At the same time, it is pretty sweet to be on an airplane and still be able to make atomic commits as you work.
 What I didn't hear about as much, at least at the beginning, is that there are actually four distinct states [EDIT: there may be more, these are the ones I know], not three:

 - A file that has been modified and staged (i.e. will be included in your next commit)

 - Committed changes that have not been pushed

 - Pushed changes

 It was the second case that caught me up a lot at first.
 It is a bit mysterious how files become staged or unstaged as you merge/rebase/resolve conflicts/etc. "git status" is super helpful here, and things went better once I started using it all the time rather than trying to keep track of file state in my head.
 I do appreciate the helpful messages it provides, now that I know enough to understand them!

-if the code changes do not conflict.
+And now, the single biggest pain point I had in starting to use git: commits are not independent entities!
+They point at a tree that contains knowledge of their ancestry.
+You cannot just take a commit and put it on an arbitrary branch, even if the code changes do not conflict.
 This was a major stumbling block for me.
 I was used to keeping a mental model of whether changes were non-conflicting, and I expected that if a commit did not conflict, I could move it across branches at will.
 In git, however, each commit knows where it came from.
 Because I did not understand this, at first I found branch management in git unbearably painful, far worse than my experience in SVN.

 The cause of the problem seems to boil down to the following situation: